 - Overseeing the frequency, significance and propriety of all transactions with related parties.

-The Committee comprises three independent non-executive directors, as per the recommendations of the ASX Corporate Governance Council.
-The Audit Committee meets formally at least three times a year and senior management, including the Chief Financial Officer, may be invited to attend all or part of the meetings.
+The Committee comprises two independent non-executive directors; one of which is the Chair.
+This is not in accordance with the recommendations of the ASX Corporate Governance Council at this time given the size of the Board.
+The Audit Committee meets formally at least three times a year and senior management, including the Executive Chairman and Chief Financial Officer, who may be invited to attend all or part of the meetings.
 The External Auditors attend the meetings on a regular basis and also attend the Annual General Meeting (AGM) to answer questions from security holders relevant to the audit.

 Refer Audit and Risk Charter